yama24/newwaapi/README.md

 ## Newwaapi Library
 if you want it to be simpler and easier, use the following library to integrate newwaapi into your system
- - [Newwaapi PHP Lib](https://packagist.org/packages/yama/newwaapi-php-lib) (use the same version with the Newwaapi)
+ - [Newwaapi PHP Lib](https://packagist.org/packages/yama/newwaapi-php-lib) (use the same version with the Newwaapi Release)

 ## 🚀 About Me